pranshugaba/hugo-website/content/about/_index.md

 ## About me

-Hi, I'm Pranshu.  :wave:
+Hi, I'm Pranshu  :wave:

 ### Education
 #### TIFR, Mumbai
-I am a fourth-year PhD research scholar in the [School of Technology and Computer Science](https://www.tcs.tifr.res.in) at [TIFR, Mumbai](https://www.tifr.res.in/).
+I am a fifth-year PhD research scholar in the [School of Technology and Computer Science](https://www.tcs.tifr.res.in) at [TIFR, Mumbai](https://www.tifr.res.in/).
+I am working on Formal Methods with my advisor [Shibashis Guha](https://www.tifr.res.in/~shibashis.guha/), and am co-advised by [Laurent Doyen](http://www.lsv.fr/~doyen/).
-My research interests include Logic, Automata, and Games.
+My areas of interest include [reactive synthesis](https://en.wikipedia.org/wiki/Reactive_synthesis) and [games on graphs](https://arxiv.org/abs/2305.10546).

 Some relevant courses that I have taken include
+- Logic, Automata, and Games
+- Descriptive Complexity
 - Algebraic Automata Theory
-- Logic, Automata, and Games
+- Computational Complexity
 - Algebra and Computation
-- Computational Complexity
 - Online Algorithms

 #### IISc, Bangalore
 Previously, I did my undergraduate studies in Maths at [IISc, Bangalore](https://iisc.ac.in/) from 2016 to 2020.
 Some courses that I took in IISc include
 - Automata and Computability
-- Graphics and Visualization
+- Introduction to Scalable Systems
 - Game theory
 - Graph theory
 - Combinatorics
 - Algebra I and II
 - Topology
 - Measure theory
+- Graphics and Visualization

 ### Hobbies